chloe-codes1/TIL/Server/Arch_Linux/What_is_Arch_Linux.md

 4. Pacman Package Manager

-   - `Packman` is a command-line tool & the default package installer in Arch Linux
+   - `Pacman` is a command-line tool & the default package installer in Arch Linux
    - It is less wordy than the package mangers of other distros like `APT` in Ubuntu